ckeditor/ckeditor5/docs/framework/quick-start.md

 Open this page in your browser and you should see the simple WYSIWYG editor up and running.
 Make sure to check the browser console in case anything seems wrong.

-{@img assets/img/framework-quick-start-classic-editor.png 976 Screenshot of CKEditor 5 classic editor with bold and italic features.}
+{@img assets/img/framework-quick-start-classic-editor.png 976 Screenshot of CKEditor&nbsp;5 classic editor with bold and italic features.}

 <info-box>
-	We recommend using the official {@link framework/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
+	We recommend using the official {@link framework/development-tools/inspector CKEditor&nbsp;5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

 ## What's next?

-If you finished this guide, you should definitely check out the {@link framework/creating-simple-plugin-timestamp Creating a simple plugin} guide that will teach you some basics of developing features in the CKEditor 5 ecosystem.
+If you finished this guide, you should definitely check out the {@link tutorials/crash-course/editor Creating a simple plugin} guide that will teach you some basics of developing features in the CKEditor&nbsp;5 ecosystem.

-If you are more into reading about the CKEditor 5 architecture, check out the {@link framework/architecture/intro Introduction to CKEditor 5 architecture}.
+If you are more into reading about the CKEditor&nbsp;5 architecture, check out the {@link framework/architecture/intro Introduction to CKEditor&nbsp;5 architecture}.